 Often, people assume a dog has been abused when it shows fearful tendencies; though this can be the cause, it is not always so.
 A dog that was not socialized properly in its formative months can develop strange fears and phobias that have little to do with actual abuse.
 As far as treatment goes, it matters little why the dog is afraid of some things, including people-the treatment options are often the same, regardless of what the “trigger” is.

-However, it is important that we try not to get too anthropomorphic with these frightened animals, lest we exacerbate their fears more.
+However, it is important that we try not to get too emotional with frightened pets, lest we exacerbate their fears more.
 Believing that a dog acts in a fearful manner toward some people or objects because he was beaten or neglected can often cloud our judgment when we begin to try to make things better for the dog.
 The fearful dog does not need our pity, he needs our strength and proper leadership to get him past the things that frighten him.
 Coddling him, doting excessively on him, and trying to reassure him when he is acting frightened are all counterproductive to helping him!
 It is perfectly normal to feel sorry for creatures who have had a tough time in life, but please remember that dogs do not understand human gestures of goodwill–they only know what they have been taught, or what they know instinctively.
-The best thing you can do for your frightened dog is to be a fair, firm leader who gives clear signals about what is expected, and rewards the proper behaviors in a way that is pleasing to the dog, steers the dog calmly away from non-helpful behaviors, and protects the dog from actual threats.
+The best thing you can do for your frightened dog is to be a fair, firm leader who gives clear signals about what is expected, rewards the proper behaviors in a way that is pleasing to the dog, steers the dog calmly away from non-helpful behaviors, and protects the dog from actual threats.
 You want your dog to feel comfortable with you and secure in the belief that you “have his back.”
 If he can trust that you will protect him, he will gain confidence over time.